erupturatis/Personal-Website/README.md

 # Personal Website

 This repository contains the code for my personal website.
 The website is built using next.js, html, css, tailwind, typescript and various javascript libraries and hosted on Github pages.
-I hope you like it
+I hope you like it.
+Feel free to leave issues or suggestions if you have any